pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 15

 16@end

 ```
+show all 16 lines

+---

 ## Get Message Reactions (builder pattern)

+##### Requires Message Persistence
+Message Persistence must be [enabled](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-) in the [Admin Portal](https://admin.pubnub.com/).

-Get a list of message actions in a channel.
-Returns actions sorted by action timetoken (ascending).
+Fetch message actions for a `channel`; returns actions sorted by action timetoken ascending.

 ### Method(s)

+To Get Message Actions you can use the following method(s) in the Objective-C SDK:

 ```
 `1fetchMessageActions()